Last Updated on April 30, 2025 by Colby Droscher

 2. Saloon No. 10 (Deadwood, South Dakota)

 Saloon No. 10 is most infamously referred to as the location where Wild Bill Hickok was shot down while playing a high-stakes game of poker.
-The saloon itself was filled to the brim with both Old West artifacts and hosts reenactments.
-People will seek those out to this day.
+The saloon itself was filled to the brim with both Old West artifacts and historical reenactments.

 3. Talbott Tavern (Bardstown, Kentucky)